From art and history to beer and chocolate, we explore some of the best museums in Germany to add to your travel bucket

 3. Topography of Terror, Berlin

 Built on the old headquarters of the Gestapo and SS, the Topography of Terror is one of the most frequently visited museums in Germany.
 In fact, it welcomed more than 1.3 million visitors in 2018 alone.
-The museum offers a sobering glimpse into the harrowing events that kept Berlin in a state of fear during WWII.
+The museum offers a sobering glimpse into the harrowing events that kept Berlin in a state of fear during World War II.
 You may find certain aspects of the museum somewhat disturbing, so be warned, this is not for the faint-hearted.

 Among these is a cellar that lies beneath a remaining section of the Berlin Wall where many political prisoners were tortured and executed.
 There are three permanent exhibitions to explore; including one on propaganda that presents photographs, newspaper articles, and documents from the time period.
 You can either wander around them at your own pace or join a guided tour to gain more in-depth information.
 Whatever you decide, the museum is well worth a visit.